Eating when you're not hungry

 Conclusion

 Eating when you’re not hungry doesn’t mean you’re weak, it means you’re human.
-But if it’s affecting your health, confidence, or quality of life, you deserve support.
+But if it’s affecting your health, confidence, or quality of life, we can help – you deserve support.